Topoloveni

 Topoloveni ([topoloˈvenʲ]) is a town in Argeș County, Romania on the Cârcinov River.
-The town administers four villages: Boțârcani, Crintești, Gorănești and Țigănești.
+The town administers four villages: Boțârcani, Crintești, Gorănești, and Țigănești.
 It is situated in the historical region of Muntenia.

 The oldest document in which Topoloveni is mentioned is dated 19 June 1421, during the rule of Radu II Chelul.
 Its name is derived from a Slavic word, topol, meaning "poplar".

+The town is known for the Magiun of Topoloveni, a traditional plum-based spread, which has held a Protected Geographical Status from the European Union since 2011.

+The Topoloveni Airfield has one runway; it has no ICAO airport code, but the designation RO-0025 is used as reference.

 Demographics

-According to the national population and housing census in 2011, 10,219 inhabitants were recorded as residents of the five component localities of Topoloveni, as follows: Topoloveni - 4,023, Țigănești - 418, Gorănești - 344, Crintești - 394 and Boțârcani - 361.
+At the 2011 census, 10,219 inhabitants were recorded as residents of the five component localities of Topoloveni, as follows: Topoloveni – 4,023, Țigănești – 418, Gorănești – 344, Crintești – 394 and Boțârcani – 361.
 More recent demographic data accounts for a total of 9,232 residents of Topoloveni.
+At the 2021 census, the town had a population of 9,373.